the

 On to rome

-After breakfast cappuccinos and "cornettos," today is yours to explore Florence at your own pace.
+After breakfast cappuccinos and "cornettos," the morning is yours to explore Florence at your own pace.
+In the afternoon, we’ll grab our bags and roll on south to Rome toward our lovely little boutique hotel in the center of town.

-That evening, a local will escort us through Rome for a tour that has a little bit of everything: culture, history, and typical Roman food.
+That evening, an excellent local guide will escort us through the capital for a tour of a little bit of everything; we’re talking culture, history, and your first taste of Roman cuisine.

 If you're still on your feet, grab your roomie and get to know Rome properly by checking out the popular bar scene in Campo de' Fiori.